Epionce Skin Peel General Information & Aftercare

 - Laser hair removal (IPL)

 - Any products containing Retinol, AHA or BHAs or benzyl peroxide

 - Any exfoliating products that may be drying or irritating

 These guidelines MUST be followed:

 - Approximately 48 hours after the treatment your skin will begin to peel.
 This peeling will generally last 2-5 days.
-DO NOT PRICK OR PULL THE SKIN!
+DO NOT PICK OR PULL THE SKIN!

 - Patients with hypersensitivity to the sun should take extra precautions to guard against exposure immediately following the procedure as they may be more sensitive following the peel.

 - Please be aware your skin may be more red than usual for 2-3 days which is perfectly normal.